daniforte167/CSC120-A2/__pycache__/A2 - Project/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?

+It took a lot of trial and error before I found out what worked and what I was supposed to do.
+I kept getting an error message but I couldn't figure out why even though it pointed out which line it was on.
+It took some time and some reloading before it clicked that I had just messed up somewhere by adding one space, so I'd advise anyone taking this course to definitely be mindful of that kind of thing.
+I would also advise them to ask for help if they need it!
+I get anxious talking to new people or even just when I try to ask for help on things because I don't want to seem like I don't know what I'm doing but people really don't care and are usually more than happy to help!
+Having someone talk to you and help explain things when you get confused is super beneficial so I definitely recommend!